industrial-edge/iih-essentials-getting-started/docs/Installation.md

 <p><kbd><img src="graphics/iihessentials_addaspect.png"/></kbd></p>

-Hint: An Assets can have multiple Aspects/Assets for Children, but Aspects can only have Aspects for Children.
+Hint: An Assets can have multiple Aspects/Assets for Children, but Aspects can exclusively have Aspects for Children.

 <p><kbd><img src="graphics/iihessentials_aspects.png"/></kbd></p>